Analysis | What we know about Trump’s trip to the hospital last November

 This claim about “mini-strokes” was apparently spurred by author Don Winslow, who made the allegation in a tweet of his own.
 It was accompanied by a video showing Trump speaking with some difficulty in December 2017.

-In short order, the White House released a statement from Trump's physician, Dr. Sean Conley, bolstering the president's denial.
+In short order, the White House released a statement from Trump’s physician, Sean Conley, bolstering the president’s denial.

 “I can confirm that President Trump has not experienced nor been evaluated for a cerebrovascular accident (stroke), transient ischemic attack (mini stroke), or any acute cardiovascular emergencies, as have been incorrectly reported in the media,” Conley said.
-“The President remains healthy and I have no concerns about his ability to maintain the rigorous schedule ahead of him.
-As stated in my last report, I expect him to remain fit to execute the duties of the Presidency."
+“The president remains healthy, and I have no concerns about his ability to maintain the rigorous schedule ahead of him.
+As stated in my last report, I expect him to remain fit to execute the duties of the presidency."

-Unfortunately for Trump, his track record with statements from physicians isn't that great.
-During the 2016 campaign, his then-physician Harold Bornstein offered a glowing appraisal of Trump's health — an appraisal he later admitted Trump's staff had written.
-In 2018, his then-doctor Ronny Jackson was nearly as effusive, including an aside about Trump's “incredible genes."
+Unfortunately for Trump, his track record with statements from physicians isn’t that great.
+During the 2016 presidential election campaign, his physician, Harold Bornstein, offered a glowing appraisal of Trump’s health — an appraisal that he later admitted Trump’s staff had written.
+In 2018, Trump’s doctor, Ronny Jackson, was nearly as effusive, including an aside about Trump’s “incredible genes."

-An additional challenge for the president is that he has, for two elections in a row, attempted to cast his opponents as enfeebled or unhealthy.
-For months, he and his allies disparaged former vice president Joe Biden as mentally unfit, criticisms that faded somewhat following the Democratic convention.
-Four years ago, he and his supporters repeatedly attempted to raised questions about Hillary Clinton's health.
+An additional challenge for the president is that he has, for two presidential election cycles, attempted to cast his opponents as enfeebled or unhealthy.
+For months, he and his allies disparaged Democratic presidential candidate Joe Biden as mentally unfit, criticisms that faded somewhat after Biden was nominated at the Democratic Convention.
+Four years ago, he and his supporters repeatedly attempted to raise questions about the health of Democratic presidential nominee Hillary Clinton.

 One of the voices that helped boost the “Clinton isn’t well” narrative was Matt Drudge, who runs a popular political website.
 Over the course of Trump’s presidency, though, Drudge has become increasingly critical of the president, as made obvious in the stories he chooses to promote.